English Language Proficiency Assessments for California (ELPAC)California’s statewide test for English language proficiency.

 Now families have a new website for resources to support their child’s learning.
 The Starting Smarter website includes information on student score reports, sample test questions, parent-teacher conferences, and other no-cost resources in English and Spanish.

 - Analysis of Remote Testing for the Optional Fall 2019–2020 Summative English Language Proficiency Assessments for California (DOCX)

-The task types (PDF) in the ELPAC blueprints (PDF) are designed to be aligned with California’s 2012 English Language Development Standards which were developed to correspond to the 2010 California Common Core State Standards.
-The task types and blueprints were approved and adopted by the State Board of Education on November 4, 2015.
+- The Definitions of Task Types (PDF) in the ELPAC blueprints are designed to be aligned with California’s 2012 English Language Development Standards, which were developed to correspond to the 2010 California Common Core State Standards.
+The Initial task types and blueprints were approved and adopted by the State Board of Education on November 4, 2015.